maxlath/wikibase-dump-filter/README.md

 ```

 ## Options
 ```
-  Usage: wikidata-filter [options]

-  Options:

-    -h, --help                   output usage information

-    -V, --version                output the version number
+-h, --help                   output usage information -V, --version                output the version number -t, --type <type>

-    -c, --claim <claim>          Specify the claim the entity should have to pass the filter.
-                                 Example: to keep only entities of humans: `wikidata-filter -c P31:Q5`

-    -o, --omit <attributes>      Specify the entities attributes to omit among wikidata entities attributes: type, labels, descriptions, aliases, claims, sitelinks.
-                                 Example: to keep only labels and descriptions: `wikidata-filter -o aliases,claims,sitelink`

-    -k, --keep <attributes>      The inverse of omit: specify the attributes to keep.
-                                 Example: to keep only labels and descriptions: `wikidata-filter -k labels,descriptions`

-    -t, --type <type>            Specify which entity type should be kept: item, property or both.
+    Specify which entity type should be kept: item, property or both.
 Defaults to item.

+-c, --claim <claim>
+    Specify the claim the entity should have to pass the filter.

+-i, --sitelink <sitelink>
+    Specify the sitelink the entity should have to pass the filter.

+-o, --omit <attributes>
+    Specify the entities attributes to omit among wikidata entities attributes: type, labels, descriptions, aliases, claims, sitelinks.

+-k, --keep <attributes>
+    The inverse of omit: specify the attributes to keep.

-    -l, --languages <languages>  Specify for which languages labels, descriptions and aliases should be kept.
+-l, --languages <languages>
+    Specify for which languages labels, descriptions and aliases should be kept.

+-s, --simplified
-    -s, --simplified             Flag to simplify claims values.
+    Flag to simplify claims values.
 Defaults to false.
 ```

 ## Donate